haqueo/EPISEARCH/README.md

 ## Binaries / Installation

 EPISEARCH can only be used as a command line tool.
-Binaries for Mac OS and Linux are available from: TODO
+Binaries for Mac OS and Linux are available from: https://sourceforge.net/projects/episearch/files/

 In order to build the program locally just run: `$make all`